House (film series): House II: The Second Story (1987)

 Jesse McLaughlin, and his girlfriend Kate move into his old family mansion together.
-Though he inherited the property at as a baby when his parents died, he has purposefully avoided the property.
+Though he inherited the property as a baby when his parents died, he has purposefully avoided the property.
 The couple allow his best friend Charlie Coriell, and the latter's girlfriend to move in as additional roommates.
 Together the group begin sorting through the various rooms in the home.
 They soon discover some memorabilia in the basement, which once belonged to his great-great-grandfather (and namesake).
 "Gramps", who was a treasure hunter was the keeper of an Aztec crystal skull that he discovered with his partner and friend-turned-enemy "Slim" Reeser.
 After examining some photographs and paperwork, they resolve to dig up the grave of his ancestor, believing that he had the ancient treasure buried with him.

 In the process of doing so, the curse of the item inadvertently awakens the spirit of the older McLaughlin and reanimates his corpse.
 Upon realizing that Jesse is his descendant, Jesse "Gramps" McLaughlin proves to be an ally to their cause.
 When they return to the mansion, "Gramps" is disheartened to see that he is merely a zombie and not rejuvenated to his peak physicality.
 After the old cowboy tells stories from his past, he explains that the stones of the house are made from remnants of an Aztec temple and that the skull acts as a key to enter different portals across different periods of time in each room.
 He tasks the friends with defending the artifact against the forces of evil, that are drawn to its power.
 As they fight across the various time periods which open within the mansion, they form alliances with additional individuals: a young pterodactyl, a caterpillar-dog-like hybrid animal which they name "Cater-Puppy", and an adventurer named Bill Towner who comes to their aid under the guise of an electrician.

 Despite these small successes, an undead Reeser rises from his death to steal the crystal skull for its mystic abilities, revealing that he was the murderer of Jesse's parents years ago.
 The miss-mashed team of friends from different spans of time, must once again join against the forces that seek to overtake them, end the plans "Slim" Reeser to defend all of reality, and send him back to his grave once and for all.